Kimberly Dexter, University Title IX Coordinator

 1-800-593-1125 or 508-626-8686 (TTY-friendly)

-FSU has partnered with Voices Against Violence to provide on-campus access to a trained sexual assault and domestic violence counselor from Voices Against Violence.
-A Voices counselor is available to meet with students on-campus in a private office space in Crocker Hall.
+FSU has partnered with Voices Against Violence to provide on-campus access to a trained sexual assault and domestic violence advocate from Voices Against Violence.
+A Voices advocate is available to meet with students on-campus in a private office space in Crocker Hall.
 To schedule a time to meet with the counselor, simply call the Voices Against Violence hotline and ask for the FSU designated counselor.